Professional team working on laptops in modern workspace

 Can I get a working capital loan with a 500 credit score?

 Yes.
 Revenue-based financing and merchant cash advances are available at 500+.
 You'll need at least $10K/month in business deposits and 6+ months in business.
-Expect effective rates of 30-55% APR, but funding can happen in 1-3 days.
+Expect higher rates, but funding can happen in 1-3 days.

-What's the minimum revenue for bad credit business loans?
+What's the minimum revenue for working capital loans with limited credit?

 Most lenders want to see $10,000/month in business bank deposits at a minimum.
 Higher revenue unlocks larger amounts and better rates.
 At $50K+/month, your revenue starts to outweigh your credit score in most underwriting models.